-Second, opponents of D.C. statehood have argued that reducing the size of the District to an area comprising federal monuments and buildings only and largely devoid of people would undermine the intent of the District and Federal Enclaves Clause.
-This argument, in effect, posits that the District Clause fixed the "function" of the whole District and no change in form or size that would impinge on that essential function is constitutional absent a constitutional amendment.
-However, it is doubtful that a reduction in the size of the District would, in fact, impede the function of a separate federal capital.
+Second, opponents of D.C. statehood have argued that reducing the size of the District to an area comprising federal monuments and buildings only and largely devoid of people would undermine the intent of the District and Federal Enclaves Clause.76 This argument, in effect, posits that the District Clause fixed the "function" of the whole District and no change in form or size that would impinge on that essential function is constitutional absent a constitutional amendment.77 However, it is doubtful that a reduction in the size of the District would, in fact, impede the function of a separate federal capital.

-D.C. statehood detractors highlight the fact that the reduced District-comprising the Capitol and surrounding buildings-would be entirely within the new State of Washington, Douglass Commonwealth and, thus, would be akin to any other federal enclave, wholly dependent on the new state for essential services.
-They argue that this would undermine the District's independence and give the new state outsized benefits and outsized influence on federal policy.
+D.C. statehood detractors highlight the fact that the reduced District-comprising the Capitol and surrounding buildings-would be entirely within the new State of Washington, Douglass Commonwealth and so would be akin to any other federal enclave, wholly dependent on the new state for essential services.78 They argue that this would undermine the District's independence and give the new state outsized benefits and outsized influence on federal policy.

-One answer-most strongly advanced by Professor Raven-Hansen-is that the reduced District would be no more an enclave within a state than the existing District.
-The current District is a contiguous federal territory surrounded on three sides by Maryland.
+One answer-most strongly advanced by Professor Raven-Hansen-is that the reduced District would be no more an enclave within a state than the existing District.79 The current District is a contiguous federal territory surrounded on three sides by Maryland.
 The proposed reduced District would be a contiguous federal territory surrounded on three sides by the new State of Washington, Douglass Commonwealth.
-"Geographically speaking, the only difference is size; to say that one is 'outside' Maryland and the other 'inside' [the State of Washington, Douglass Commonwealth] is an exercise in semantics."
+"Geographically speaking, the only difference is size; to say that one is 'outside' Maryland and the other 'inside' [the State of Washington, Douglass Commonwealth] is an exercise in semantics."80

-Furthermore, as Raven-Hansen has argued, the current District has "long since ceased to be self-sustaining in any practical sense of the word."
-The District is already
+Furthermore, as Professor Raven-Hansen has argued, the current District has "long since ceased to be self-sustaining in any practical sense of the word."81 The District is already inextricably connected to the surrounding metropolitan areas, including parts of Maryland and Virginia, which are home to many federal employees and several important federal buildings.82 This level of interconnectedness has not undermined the independence and authority of the federal government within the District, nor should the proposed change in the size of the District.

-Id. at 25.